 Introduction: SPAR's pre-award services are available to you from the earliest stages of proposal development until the start date of your funded project.
 Additional supports include contract negotiation, applications for continuation funding or project renewals, and further support for your work from other sponsors after your current project concludes.

 If you have several project ideas, or are not certain where to begin, please complete one of our Faculty Research Interest Surveys and return it via e-mail.
-We will set up a meeting, introduce you to the functions of our subscription funding database, PIVOT, and discuss potential sources of support or ask further questions about your possible project(s).
+We will set up a meeting, introduce you to the functions of our subscription funding database, SPIN, and discuss potential sources of support or ask further questions about your possible project(s).

 If you have a specific project in mind and a potential funding opportunity selected, please fill out one of our Intent to Apply forms or simply get in touch with a SPAR pre-award staff member.
 While you are welcome to contact the SPAR office at any time during your proposal preparation process, we strongly encourage you to give us at least 30 days' advance notice in order to give you access to our budgeting, proposal planning, and editing support services.